Professional wrestling holds: Wishbone

+The wrestler stands at the feet of a supine opponent.
+They grab and lift the opponent's near leg with both hands, while placing their far foot onto arch the opponent of the far foot.
+Applying pressure stretches groin of the opponent.
+The wrestler may also twist the opponent's leg at the foot for additional pressure.
+This move shares the same name but is not to be confused with the double-team move.

 Backbreaker

 Backbreaker hold

 This basic backbreaker submission involves the wrestler laying the opponent's back across one knee, then, while placing one hand on the opponent's chin and the other on their knee, the wrestler pushes down to bend the opponent around their knee.
 This move is usually performed at the end of a pendulum backbreaker, a move which sees a wrestler drop an opponent down on the wrestler's knee, thus weakening the back before the hold is applied, as well as setting the opponent in a proper position.